 Curried Pumpkin Soup

-The Hero Ingredient: Pumpkin is the star of this wintery vegan, dairy-free soup.
+The Hero Ingredient: Pumpkin is the star of this wintery vegan soup by Eating Bird Food.
 Along with coconut milk and cannellini beans, you'll be left with a protein-packed, creamy concoction that will warm you up and deliver on nutrients.

 The Pro Tip: Make this recipe in a slow cooker for a truly hands-off weeknight dinner.
 "The soup comes out tasting delightfully flavorful and super creamy," writes Brittany Mullins of Eating Bird Food.

-The Hero Ingredient: While a salad may not sound like the most appealing dish in the wintertime, pomegranate arils make this meal fit for the season.
-There's also broccoli, kale, bell peppers, carrots, and blood orange slices in the seasonal mix.
+The Hero Ingredient: While a salad may not sound like the most appealing dish in the wintertime, pomegranate arils make this broccoli salad by Half Baked Harvest fit for the season.
+There's also kale, bell peppers, carrots, and blood orange slices in the seasonal mix.

 The Pro Tip: According to Tieghan Gerard of Half Baked Harvest, this salad can be served for breakfast, lunch, or dinner.
 Just top with an egg and a side of toast for a hearty morning meal.